 - No public assistance covers the cost of diapers including Food Stamps (SNAP) or WIC

 - Cloth diapers require access to sufficient laundry facilities, which many families do not have

 - Incontinence is considered a growing concern among adults age 60 and older

-- Last year (2012) we provided 600,000 diapers to our partner agencies, but had to turn down requests for many more hundreds of thousands of diapers.
+- Last year (2013) we provided 742,000 diapers/adult incontinence items to our partner agencies, but had to turn down requests for many more hundreds of thousands of diapers.